GrowthPath/zoho_analytics_connector/README.md

 Visit https://www.zoho.com/analytics/api/#oauth and follow the steps ... in conjunction with the tips here.

 Self Clients are an easy start.
 You choose Self Client when you 'register' (create) a new app.
+A Self Client means that you interactively get a Refresh Token.
+OAuth2 is mostly designed for flows where the user interactively approves: the Self Client approach is the equivalent of the old AuthToken, requiring no user action.
+However, you need to access the Zoho Analytics account as the admin user or user who owns the Workspace.

 In the UI, they have purple hexagonal icons.
 You ae limited to one self-client, so the scope may need to be shared with your other usages amongst Zoho APIs.